UnsafePointer/cocoapods-amimono/README.md

 ## Why would you want this plugin in your Podfile?

 Apple introduced dynamic linking on iOS 8 alongside with Swift.
-Shortly after, this was adopted by CocoaPods as a requirement to use Pods that contains Swift, because Xcode can't use static libraries with Swift.
+Shortly after, this was adopted by CocoaPods as a requirement to use Pods that contain Swift, because Xcode can't use static libraries with Swift.

-On iOS 9.1, a dyld crash aftected the vast mayority of apps that used a high number of dynamic frameworks.
+On iOS 9.1, a dyld crash affected the vast majority of apps that used a high number of dynamic frameworks.
 You can learn more about the issue on [artsy/eigen#1246](https://github.com/artsy/eigen/issues/1246).
-Although the issue was fixed on iOS 9.3.2, it was clear the having a high number of dynamic frameworks was not a good idea.
+Although the issue was fixed on iOS 9.3.2, it was clear that having a high number of dynamic frameworks was not a good idea.
 During WWDC 2016, someone asked what would be the optimal number of dynamic frameworks on an iOS application and we got the following response:

 > Apple advises to use about half a dozen dynamic frameworks in an app.
 Hard to achieve with external & internal deps.
 > -- from [Twitter](https://twitter.com/arekholko/status/743135179514978304)